The Dao Family Shares Their Viet-Cajun Crawfish Tradition

 Two decades into this tradition, we've refined the process to a science.
 The day begins with prep: The crawfish are hosed down before going into a large pot of boiling water with corn and potatoes.
 Around the time folks arrive to start on appetizers, the first of the mudbugs have been tossed in the magic sauce and set out on serving trays.
 One thing that is different every time around?
 New faces.

-"I remember the first time I invited my non-Vietnamese friends to my mom's house to try our version of crawfish," says Auntie Van's son, my cousin Khang Tran.
+"I remember the first time I invited my non-Vietnamese friends to my mom's house to try our version of crawfish," says one of my cousins.
 "They were blown away.
 It's always exciting to introduce people to this recipe we have fallen in love with.
 Now, when summer rolls around, everyone here knows that means crawfish.
 It has its own season."

 "My mom is a mad scientist.
-She loves to try new things," says Khang.
+She loves to try new things."
 "That crawfish is basically perfect already, but she's always thinking about how to make it better.
 That's where you see how much she loves everyone in the family."

 Of course, there's also some friendly inter-family competition.
-One of my fondest memories was a contest between Auntie Van (my father's sister) and my mother's brother, Uncle Son.
-"We did a very careful blind tasting," says Auntie Van.
-"It was really close, but I won and made your Uncle Son bow down and recognize that my recipe is the best!"
+One of my fondest memories was a contest between my father's sister and my mother's brother.
+"We did a very careful blind tasting," said the aunt.
+"It was really close, but I won and made your uncle bow down and recognize that my recipe is the best!"

 It's not clear exactly whom to credit for the "invention" of Vietnamese-Cajun crawfish.
 Nor is it clear what the official recipe should be—as with many other dishes created and riffed on by Vietnamese cooks, who rarely utilize recipes, Viet-Cajun crawfish is a moving target.
 But there's no denying the fact that Houston's many crawfish restaurants (now a crowded field of contenders) have evolved the dish into its next iteration, building off that original seasoning technique with tasty innovations in both ingredients and forms.